Why do 10% of Americans think Earth is flat?

 Flat Earth theory offers a simple, easy-to-understand explanation of the world.
 In contrast, the spherical Earth model relies on concepts like gravity, orbital mechanics, and the vastness of space—things that can be difficult to grasp without a solid foundation in science.

 For some, the flat Earth model seems more intuitive.
-After all, when we walk outside or look at the horizon, the world appears flat.
-The flat Earth theory taps into this basic, sensory perception, offering an alternative that doesn’t require understanding complex scientific principles.
+After all, the world appears flat when we walk outside or look at the horizon.
+The flat Earth theory taps into this essential sensory perception, offering an alternative that doesn’t require understanding complex scientific principles.

 Some individuals who believe in a flat Earth express confusion or skepticism toward scientific theories, especially those that require them to accept abstract or counterintuitive ideas.
 Concepts like gravity, relativity, and the vast distances between celestial bodies can feel too complex or “unreal” for many.